 - Bee is struggling, not moving, or not flying away

 - It's cold, raining, or the sun has almost set

 A quick sugar-water fix

-- 1 part room temperature water
+- 1 part room temperature water (not boiled)

 Mix vigorously, then offer small portion